-DERIVATIVE FINANCIAL INSTRUMENTS
+DERIVATIVE FINANCIAL INSTRUMENTS AND FORWARD FOREIGN EXCHANGE CONTRACTS

-The fair values of derivative financial instruments are principally determined using valuation techniques with market observable inputs.
+The fair values of derivative financial instruments and forward foreign exchange contracts are principally determined using valuation techniques with market observable inputs.
 The most frequently applied valuation techniques include forward pricing and swap models using present value calculations.
 The models incorporate various inputs including foreign exchange spot and forward rates, interest rates, futures prices, default rates, credit spreads, volatility curves and discount rates.

-In some instances the fair values of derivative financial instruments are determined using valuation techniques with non-market observable inputs.
-These instruments are classified within Level 3 of the fair value hierarchy and include longevity contingent swaps and other over-the-counter swaps.
+In some instances, the fair values of derivative financial instruments are determined using valuation techniques with non-market observable inputs.
+These instruments are classified within Level 3 of the fair value hierarchy and include longevity contingent swaps, warrants and other over-the-counter swaps.
 The fair value of longevity contingent swaps is provided by the counterparty at balance date.
-The price is a nonbinding bid price based on the fair value of the underlying basket of contracts.
+The price is a non-binding bid price based on the fair value of the underlying basket of contracts.
 The fair value of other over-the-counter swaps is determined using an internally-generated discounted cash flow model, with the key input being interest rates.